ncs15/django-movie-review/README.md

 Django Movie Review

 This is my first working project made in django.
-I know there are some problems in writing the code, but I learned along the way and it would have been quite difficult to fix.
+I know there are some problems in writing the code, but I learned along the way and it would have been quite difficult to fix them.

-You can finde the working version here: http://thewatcher-reviews.com/
+You can find the working version here: http://thewatcher-reviews.com/